CNBC Europe: 2000s

-2010s - 2020s
+2010s

 On 22 January 2010, the station ended its encryption on digital satellite television in the UK to increase its viewer footprint to an estimated 11 million households.
 The channel was subsequently added to Freesat on 23 February 2010.

 A significantly revamped studio was unveiled in May 2011 along with a new format for various programmes.

 The network was formally merged with CNBC Asia in December 2011 to form a new Singapore-based company, CNBC International, to manage the two stations.
 As a result of the merger CNBC Asia managing director Satpal Brainch was appointed to lead the new company, with his European counterpart Mick Buckley leaving his post.

 On 31 March 2014, CNBC Europe launched in widescreen (16:9) and changed its lower thirds to match the on-air style of its sister CNBC Asia channel, which also launched in widescreen on the same day.
 The new look also saw the removal of the on-screen clock, which CNBC Europe had shown during live European and American programming since the channel was launched.
 This new on-air style did not carry over to CNBC US, which continued to use the old on-air style.
 CNBC US would ultimately follow with its own launch in 16:9 widescreen on 13 October 2014.
 An on-screen clock returned on this day (13 October) but it was a world clock with the time from various financial capitals shown on a rotating basis.
-CNBC Europe's current on-air style (which is based on the US design used since 13 October 2014) was launched 9 March 2015, exactly a month after its sister Asia channel.
+CNBC Europe's on-air style (which was based on the US design used since 13 October 2014) was launched 9 March 2015, exactly a month after its sister Asia channel.

 On 10 November 2015, CNBC announced cutbacks to its international television operation, including the closure of its Paris and Tokyo bureaus, and a two-hour reduction in local programming from London (which will be filled with more programming from the U.S. feed).
 The cuts, which will result in the layoff of 15 employees, comes as part of a wider focus on providing European market coverage via digital platforms, such as the CNBC website.
 The programming cutbacks from London took effect on 4 January 2016.
 Only two programmes, Squawk Box Europe and the European version of Street Signs (the latter debuted on the same day), are produced out of CNBC Europe's Fleet Place studios in London.

 On 1 February 2019, CNBC Europe launched free-to-air in HD on Astra 28.2°E.

 and 19 June 2021, change frequency free-to-air in HD on Astra 28.2°E to 12,168 GHz.